grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
 But she could not guess at what the _Gnat_ was capable of handling.
 "Does that give you anything to worry about with the _Gnat_?"

-"Naw," Shakes voice crackled.
-"The _Gnat's_ been through the very fucking worst.
+"Naw," Shakes voice crackled, "the _Gnat's_ been through the very fucking worst.
 If it gets bad, I'll dive and ride it out underwater.
 With all this running on the surface, the batteries are always fully topped up so I can stay down for a while."

-Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across deep ocean many times.
+Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across the wide parts of the oceans many times.
 She decided to trust his experience.
 "Alright then Captain Shakes.
 If you..."

 "Captain Percy!"
-Cassandra interrupted with a shout from sonar.
-"I think I've got a contact."
+Cassandra interrupted with a shout from sonar, "I think I've got a contact."

 "Hold on Shakes.
 We might have a contact.
 Don't start your diesel."
 Percy hung up the mic and slid down the ladder.

+[//]: # (---- REVIEWED TO HERE ----)

 Cassandra had her eyes closed and was concentrating intently on the sounds in her headset.
 She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
 "It feels like I'm only on the edge of the signal.
 They might be directly behind us."